 Located within Letcher County and Knott County, Kentucky, Deane Mining is comprised of one idled underground coal mine (the Access Energy Mine), one idled surface mine (Razorblade Surface) and one idled coal preparation facility called Mill Creek Preparation Plant, along with 12 additional idled mining permits (or permits in reclamation).
 The idled mining permits are either in various stages of development, reclamation or being maintained as idled, pending any changes to the coal market that may warrant re-starting production.
-The coal controlled at Deane Mining (along with our other subsidiaries) has not been classified as either "proven" or "probable" as defined in the United States Securities and Exchange Commission Industry Guide 7, and as a result, do not have any "proven" or "probable" reserves under such definition and are classified as an "Exploration Stage" pursuant to Industry Guide 7.
+The coal controlled at Deane Mining (along with our other subsidiaries) has not been classified as either "proven" or

+"probable" as defined in the United States Securities and Exchange Commission Industry Guide 7, Items 1300 through 1305 of Regulation S-K, and as a result, do not have any "proven" or "probable" reserves under such definition and are classified as an "Exploration Stage" pursuant to Industry Guide 7, Items 1300 through 1305 of Regulation S-K.

 Access Energy is an underground mine in the Elkhorn 3 coal seam and located in Deane, Kentucky.
 Access Energy is mined via room-and-pillar mining methods using continuous miners, and the coal is belted directly from the mine to the raw coal stockpile at the Mill Creek Preparation Plant across the road from Access Energy.
-Access Energy is currently a "Company run" mine, whereby the Company manages the workforce at the mine and pays all expenses of the mine.
+Access Energy is currently a "Company" "company run" mine, whereby the Company manages the workforce at the mine and pays all expenses of the mine.
 During 2019, the permit related to the Access Energy mine was idled and is not expected to produce again under the Company's control due to the continued focused on the metallurgical and industrial markets.